Djambi-class corvette: Long 30-pounder No. 4

-The classic smooth bore gun was the long 30-pounder No.4, at least that's what Metalen Kruis had in 1880 The 30 pdr long No. 4 had been introduced in 1853 and had a barrel length of 3.19 meter.
+The classic smoothbore gun was the long 30-pounder No.4, at least that's what Metalen Kruis had in 1880 The 30-pdr long No. 4 had been introduced in 1853 and had a barrel length of 3.19 meters.
 This was longer than the 30-pounder long No. 2 found in the previous corvettes, which was only 2.77 long.

-There were rumors that with her beam of 12.25 meter Djambi was too narrow to properly operate all the guns.
-The 'problem' was probably caused by the smooth-bore guns.
+There were rumors that with her beam of 12.25 meters Djambi was too narrow to properly operate all the guns.
+The 'problem' was probably caused by the smoothbore guns.
 Djambi was about 50 cm wider on each side than the previous class, and so the increased barrel length of (3.19-2.77) 42 cm should not have been a problem.
 However, that does not help if all kinds of obstacles are placed on the extra space.

 Ships in the class

 Of the 6 ships 4 were built at the Rijkswerf in Amsterdam and 2 (Leeuwarden, Curaçao) at the Rijkswerf in Vlissingen.